nnethercott/chat-rs/README.md

 - [rust-cache](https://github.com/Swatinem/rust-cache) for reducing gh action times
 - *graceful shutdown* for grpc and web services

+- project pivot idea: use the service as an embeddings type generation thing like meilisearch and implement a database
+  - could try to do an from-scratch implementation of ann

 ### notes on logging
 - tracing layer for grpc like [this](https://docs.rs/tower-http/latest/tower_http/trace/struct.TraceLayer.html#method.new_for_grpc)
   - or we can use the `interceptor` in the server init to inject the logging middleware
 - we probably want 1) gRPC request-level logs, and 2) logging the internals through #\[instrument\]

 conceptual:
-* familiarize myself with tokio ecosystem (tonic, hyper, axum)
+- familiarize myself with tokio ecosystem (tonic, hyper, axum)
-* review async rust
+- review async rust
-* multi-service k8s deployments (tonic grpc server, typescript(?) frontend, axum backend, db, buckets)
+- multi-service k8s deployments (tonic grpc server, typescript(?) frontend, axum backend, db, buckets)

 ## todos
 - [x] [grpc basics](https://grpc.io/docs/languages/python/basics/) with examples